 Irritability and Anger in Men and Women

-I believe men and women tend to express this experience differently.
-Many men feel a great deal of pressure not to cry or express vulnerability, so when they get depressed, anger is a more acceptable way to experience the emotional pain they’re feeling.
+I believe men and women may express this experience differently.
+Many men feel a great deal of pressure not to cry or express vulnerability, so when they get depressed, anger can be a more acceptable way to experience the emotional pain they’re feeling.
 Men may also feel more pressure to not feel anything, and so turn to drugs and alcohol when they’re in emotional pain to try to numb themselves.
 So while we associate crying with depression, men may not cry and yet be just as depressed as those who do.
-I believe this is the main reason women are diagnosed with depression twice as much as men are: many men who are depressed aren’t getting the help they need.
+I believe this is the main reason women are diagnosed with depression nearly twice as often as men are: many men who are depressed aren’t getting the help they need.

 Women are certainly not immune to experiencing depression as anger.
 Often in women it comes out as irritability, particularly with their children.
 This too may go undetected because sometimes, only their children see it, and children rarely call a therapist for their mother.